MarceloNunes/spotify-api-reactjs/README.md

 - `releseDate`: release date
 - `totalTracks`: total number of tracks of the album

-The algorith to select the artist name get a list of artists' objects and returns a name.
-If this list contains opnly one artist, it returns the name of this artist.
+The algorithm to select the artist name get a list of artists' objects and returns a name.
+If this list contains only one artist, it returns the name of this artist.
 If it contains two or three artists, it returns all the name comma separated, If it contains more than three artists it returns the string `"Various artists"`.

 The best fitted image is selected using the same algoritm as in *Step 2*.

 **Load more albums**: The list of albums selector will only fetch 25 albums on each call, but several artists have more than 25 albums on its catalog.
 To fetch more albums from the catalog the user can click the "Load more albums" button.
-This will fetch more 25 albums fro mthe API starting with an offset equal to the current length of the list of albums.
+This will fetch more 25 albums from the API starting with an offset equal to the current length of the list of albums.
 When the size of the fetch is smaller than 25, the button is hidden.

 > TODO: implement this "Load more" feature to the artist search.

-> TODO: Remove the Load More albums button and load all albuns recursively since the beginning.
+> TODO: Remove the Load More albums button and load all albums recursively since the beginning.

-### Step 4: Going back to the artists' searh page
+### Step 4: Going back to the artists' search page

 When going back to the artists' search page, the last keywords that was stored on `localStorage` is restored and the last query is repeated.